-UK government mulls way ahead on Brexit after speaker ruling
+UK aims to salvage Brexit deal as EU says: make up your mind

-LONDON (AP) — The British government is considering its response to the ruling of the speaker of the House of Commons that Prime Minister Theresa May cannot keep asking lawmakers to vote on the same European Union divorce deal they have already rejected twice.
+LONDON (AP) — The British government was preparing Tuesday to ask the European Union for a delay of at least several months to Brexit after the speaker of the House of Commons ruled that Prime Minister Theresa May cannot keep asking lawmakers to vote on the same divorce deal that they have already rejected twice.

-Brexit Secretary Stephen Barclay told Sky News Tuesday that the Cabinet would give “serious consideration” to John Bercow’s decision that the government could not bring the deal back for a third vote without substantial changes.
-May has been lobbying opponents in preparation for another vote on her plan.
+Speaker John Bercow’s ruling was a potentially fatal blow to May’s Brexit deal with the EU.
+She had hoped to win over opponents and bring it back to Parliament this week, before a summit of the 28-nation bloc in Brussels on Thursday and Friday.

-Barclay says the government needs “to look at the details of the ruling.”
+If the deal was approved, May had planned to ask the bloc for a short “technical extension” in order for Parliament to pass the necessary legislation for Britain’s departure.

 Most Read Business Stories